 - When we have self-doubts and aren't sure of our real motivations, we should do something called "reality testing".
 Insecurities can plague anyone at any time.
 To "sober up" and face reality, you can use a coping mechanism called "reality testing".
 In its most basic form, you ask yourself: "Is it true?"
 And try to have a more objective point of view on the issue at hand.

 - For example if I have been told I should not look for work because no one would hire me (for whatever fabricated reasons).
 I can ask myself "Is that true?"
 Is it true that no one would hire me?
 No, I've been hired many times before.
 Is the fabricated reason true?
 No, they were making crap up to hurt me.
 So is it true that I should not look for work?
 No, I can look for work.
 The entire notion is fabricated and part of the falsehoods that have been told to me.

-- Things that have been said to you several times may become part of your own programming or belief system.
+- Things that have been said to you several times may become part of your own cultural/personal framework "programming" or belief system.
 So if I've been told many times in many different ways that no one would hire me and a whole list of reasons, and many reality distortions, etc. it may become part of my being until I can get rid of it — I have come to actually incorporate the lies over time into "who I have become" on some level.
 You may require a deprogramming technique to help you dismiss the erroneous ideas.
 Some of the techniques we're aware of are at Deprogramming Triggers New such as EFT (Emotional Freedom Technique) and Implementation Intentions to help us with deprogramming false notions.

 - Energy Cleansing